 Each year, the school sponsors an academic trip for juniors and seniors to round out their high school program.

-In odd-numbered years, ACA offers a two-week trip to Israel that has been called a “life-changing experience” by those who have gone.
+In odd-numbered years, ACA partners with JCF Biblical Study Tours to offer a two-week tour of the land of Israel that has been called a “life-changing experience” by those who have gone.

 In even-numbered years, our students journey with Smithsonian Student Travel to the eastern seaboard, visiting historical sights in Washington D.C., Philadelphia, Boston, and New York City.

 Parents and extended family members are welcome to travel, too.

 For high school students, chapel is a function of their Houses.
 The Chaplain of each House prepares the members for what will be covered that week in chapel and escorts them into the chapel area, where students sit in House sections.
 The worship team leads the students in worship.
 A Chaplain reads from the scriptures and leads prayer.
 The weekly messages cover Biblical truths, practical application of one of the school’s statements of faith, or a special topic offered by a special guest as a part of our Salt & Light Speaker Series.

 These services encourage students in their individual faiths, challenge them to live in a Christ-honoring way, and remind them that they are united by their faith in Christ.
 Most importantly, the truth of the Gospel is uplifted, challenging both students and staff to center each part of their lives around Christ.
 ACA chapels are non-denominational in nature.